-I had the privilege of learning from some of the best executive coaches as a CEO.
+I had the privilege of learning from some of the best founder coaches as a CEO.
 Being coached didn’t only change the way I did business; it changed me as a person.

-After stepping down as Makers’ CEO, I became an executive coach myself, helping others achieve transformational growth.
+After stepping down as Makers’ CEO, I became a founder coach myself, helping others achieve transformational growth.